AET is Here!

 Where is all-electronic tolling happening?

-RMTA transitioned to all-electronic tolling on the Powhite Parkway, Boulevard Bridge and all ramps.
-As part of a phased approach, cash will be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.
+RMTA transitioned to all-electronic tolling on the Powhite Parkway, Downtown Expressway, Boulevard Bridge and all ramps.
+As part of a phased approach, cash will still be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.

 When is all-electronic tolling happening?

-On Saturday, February 28, RMTA transitioned to all-electronic tolling (AET) on the Powhite Parkway, Boulevard Bridge and all ramps.
-Cash will be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.
-The Downtown Expressway is expected to transition completely to no cash at toll plazas in 2027.
+Cash will still be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.

 How does all-electronic tolling work?